-At The Fertility Center we have specialists in endometriosis diagnosis and treatment.
+At The Fertility Center we have fertility specialist Tijuana in endometriosis diagnosis and treatment.
 Also we have other procedures such as intrauterine insemination, in vitro fertilization and the benefits of the low cost of IVF in Mexico, and of the high quality of the egg donor requirements for our donation treatment.
 Contact us today to schedule your assessment appointment.
 We will gladly assist you!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.